destinio/motions/README.md

 - `M` - move to the middle of the file
 - `H` - move to the top of the screen
 - `L` - move to the bottom of the screen
+- `*` - search for the word under the cursor and move to the next occurrence
+- `#` - search for the word under the cursor and move to the previous occurrence

 #### Tricky
 - `zt` - move the current line to the top of the screen